Dahmer (film): Release

 Dahmer was given a limited theatrical release by Peninsula Films on June 21, 2002.
 On its opening weekend, it played in two theaters, and grossed $16,093.
-By August 12, 2002 it had expanded to five theaters, and grossed $144,008.
+By August 12, 2002, it had expanded to five theaters, and grossed $144,008.
 Internationally, it grossed $4,227.

 A remastered version of the film was released on Blu-ray by MVD Entertainment Group on August 11, 2020.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 Marc Savlov, in a review written for The Austin Chronicle, gave the "quiet nightmare" of a film a score of 3/5.
 The Christian Science Monitor gave the "intelligently directed drama" a score of 3/4.
 Owen Gleiberman of Entertainment Weekly gave the film a grade of B+ and wrote, "To explain a serial killer is to diminish his madness, but Dahmer does something quietly riveting.
 It lets you brush up against the humanity of a psycho, without making him any less psycho."
 David Noh of Film Journal International commended David Jacobson's visuals, Jeremy Renner and Bruce Davison's performances, and how the film managed to generate "nigh-unbearable tension" without showing "any actual gore."

 Chuck Wilson listed the "haunting" film as the best 2002 release that he had reviewed for LA Weekly.
 Writing for The Oregonian, Shawn Levy called the film "remarkable" and Renner's performance as Dahmer "stunning" and concluded his review of Dahmer with, "It's a triumph of the film that it manages to make Jeffrey Dahmer a human being -- at least a member of the species -- without ever bending toward empathy with or excuses for him.
 A monster is a monster.
 This one just happened also to be a man."

 Bob Strauss of the Seattle Post-Intelligencer also responded positively:

 Dahmer is a thoughtfully considered, well-acted inquiry into what made the infamous, ghoulish serial killer Jeffrey Dahmer tick.
 And while it doesn't come up with very compelling answers to that question, it does so as non-exploitively as one could imagine a film about a guy who drugged, sexually abused, murdered and cannibalized 17 young men (most of them poor minorities) might.

 Similarly, Robert Koehler of Variety wrote, "Rethinking the serial killer movie in every respect, David Jacobson presents a powerfully cool visualization of a gruesome life in Dahmer.
 By de-dramatizing the actions of Jeffrey Dahmer, America's most ghoulish mass murderer, and by refusing to serve up easy psychological motivations or any standard exploiter devices, Jacobson produces a remarkably creepy piece of cinema that disturbs by suggestion, nuance and ambiguity."
 Ed Halter of The Village Voice also praised the "powerfully unsettling" film, writing, "Jacobson has achieved the unthinkable: He humanizes a notoriously brutal psychopath and, in the process, leaves the audience with an unwelcome sense of complicity."